 If the student is unable to achieve SAP, he/she will be dismissed from his/her program.
-He/she will lose all financial aid.
+He/she will lose all financial aid for that program.
 At this point, the student may continue as a certificate student or withdraw from school.

-Certificate Status If a student loses his/her diploma or ASB/AST degree status because of not meeting satisfactory academic progress, he/she may continue training as a certificate student.
+Certificate Status If a student loses his/her diploma or ASB/AST degree status because of not meeting satisfactory academic progress, he/she may continue training in that program as a certificate student.
 Certificate students are ineligible for any student financial aid.

-Reinstatement Procedure Students who have been dismissed from their program for failure to achieve SAP during their probation term and wish to be reinstated as a diploma or ASB/AST degree candidate, must first reapply for school and attend as a certificate student.
-If the student demonstrates, after completing additional coursework and achieving a minimum quarter GPA of 2.0 and cumulative GPA of 2.0, and the student has earned 67 percent of credits attempted in that quarter as well as 67 percent of credits attempted overall towards his/her new or intended program, and demonstrates that he/she is motivationally prepared to continue in the program, the student may be reinstated as a diploma or ASB/AST student.
+Reinstatement Procedure Students who have been dismissed from their program for failure to achieve SAP and wish to be reinstated as a diploma or ASB/AST degree candidate may re-enroll in a different program.
+If the student fails to make SAP by the end of the probationary term in the new program, they will not be permitted to reenroll in another new program for a minimum of five years from the date they were dismissed from the new program.
+Students who have been dismissed from their program for failure to achieve SAP and wish to be reinstated as a diploma or ASB/AST degree candidate in the same program, must first reapply for school and attend as a certificate student.
+If the student demonstrates, after completing additional coursework and achieving a minimum guarter GPA of 2.0 and cumulative GPA of 2.0, and the student has earned 67 percent of credits attempted in that quarter as well as 67 percent of credits attempted overall towards his/her program, the student may be reinstated as a diploma or ASB/AST student.
 Credits taken by the student under the Certificate status will be counted as credits attempted, and will be used in calculating quarter/cumulative GPA towards his/her new or intended program.
-In no case can any student exceed one and one-half times the standard program length and receive the original academic credential (diploma or ASB/AST degree) for which he or she enrolled (see Table 1).
+In no case can any student exceed 150 percent the standard program length and receive the original academic credential (diploma or ASB/AST degree) for which he or she enrolled.

-Failure Students who earn an "F" or "WF" in all classes in any quarter will not be scheduled for classes in the subsequent quarter unless they schedule a meeting with Academic Affairs.
-Academic Affairs will review the student's academic status to determine whether he/she will be able to achieve SAP in the subsequent quarter.
-If it is determined that the student will be able to achieve SAP as well as the graduation requirements by the end of the following quarter he/she will be permitted to continue with classes.
+Failure Students who earn an "F" or "WF" in all classes in any term will not be scheduled for classes in the subsequent term unless they schedule a meeting with Academic Affairs.
+Academic Affairs will review the student's academic status to determine whether he/she will be able to achieve SAP in the subsequent term.
+If it is determined that the student will be able to achieve SAP as well as the graduation requirements by the end of the following term he/she will be permitted to continue with classes.
 If the student will not be able to achieve SAP, he/she will be dismissed from his/her program and will lose all student financial aid.
 The student may, however, continue training as a certificate student and the policy above for reinstatement will apply.
-The student will not be eligible for financial aid during this period and will be responsible for the cost of the certificate credits.
+The student will not be eligible for financial aid during this period and will be responsible for the cost of the certificate credits-